-Among the medicinal uses of lagundi are to stop coughing, relieve asthma, facilitate the discharge of phlegm and to lower fever due to colds or flu.
-It is also a pain reliever for headache and toothache.
+Among the medicinal uses and benefits of lagundi are to stop coughing, relieve asthma, facilitate the discharge of phlegm and lower fever due to colds or flu.
+It is also a pain reliever for headaches and toothache.

 If you’re suffering from asthma, take 1/3 glass of decoction three times a day.
 However, if your asthma does not improve after one dose of the decoction or when the attack is severe, consult your physician right away.